Fees & Insurance

 Cancellation Policy

 Your session fee reserves a dedicated time on your therapist’s schedule.
-Sessions are charged to the card on file at the time of the scheduled appointment, whether or not you attend.
+Sessions are charged to the card on file at the time of your scheduled appointment, whether or not you attend.

 If you provide at least 24 hours’ notice, you may reschedule your session within the week before, during, or after your originally scheduled appointment time.
 This flexibility supports consistency within the biweekly model and helps prevent long gaps between sessions.

-If a session is missed or canceled with less than 24 hours’ notice, the full session fee will still apply and be charged to the card on file.
+If a session is missed or canceled with less than 24 hours’ notice, the full session fee will still apply.
 A new appointment can then be scheduled at your regular rate.

-This policy maintains fairness and consistency for all clients and removes the need to evaluate individual circumstances.
-Clients are always trusted to make the best decision for themselves, even if that means choosing to miss a session and incur the fee.
+This policy maintains fairness and consistency for all clients while allowing you the flexibility to make the best decision for yourself - even if that means choosing to miss a session and incur the fee.

 You don’t have to keep trying to figure everything out on your own.